levenhooo/SpotyAdd/README.md

 9. Copy the entire URI, paste it into your terminal, and press Enter
 11. While listening to a song on Spotify, simply press the "+" key on your keyboard to add it to your "Liked Songs" playlist
 - Feel free to change the hotkey in the config.json

+# Starting
+- SpotyAdd requires you to install python3 on your computer
+- Simply execute the main.py with python3 (in the folder where all the files are)